About HABS, HAER, HALS and CEQA (HABS-Like)

 WHAT DOES LARGE FORMAT REFER TO?

-Very important resources like the Golden Gate Bridge, the Holland Tunnel and the Statue of Liberty were recorded on 5x7.
+Very important resources like the Golden Gate Bridge and the Statue of Liberty were recorded on 5x7.
 Large Format aerial photos are customarily made with 4x5 cameras because they can be hand-held in aircraft.
-8x10 cameras are often used for studio copy-views of historic photos, blueprints and maps but are generally too heavy and cumbersome for location photography in the field.
+8x10 cameras are often used for studio copy-views of historic photos, blueprints and maps but are rarely used in the field because they are generally too heavy and cumbersome for extensive location photography.

 WHY IS LARGE FORMAT REQUIRED FOR HABS?

 The long answer is a bit more wonky… The National Historic Preservation Act of 1966, [as amended, now codified in various sections of subtitle III of Title 54 U.S.C.] requires documentations meet the Secretary of the Interior’s Standards for Architectural and Engineering Documentation.
 [48 Fed.
 Reg.
 44,716 (1983)].
 The “Standards” require large format film photography because it is durable, archival and records maximum data.
-The National Park Service and Library of Congress (LoC) have systems and collections in place for archiving and disseminating large format images.
+The National Park Service and Library of Congress (LoC) have systems and collections in place for archiving and disseminating the large format images to the public making them accessible.

 WHAT 3 THINGS CONSTITUTE A QUALITY DOCUMENTATION?